aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.170.0 (2017-10-10 18:57 UTC)
+* EC2 (3.3.30.0)
+	* This release includes updates to AWS Virtual Private Gateway.
+* ElasticLoadBalancingV2 (3.3.6.0)
+	* Server Name Indication (SNI) is an extension to the TLS protocol by which a client indicates the hostname to connect to at the start of the TLS handshake.
+The load balancer can present multiple certificates through the same secure listener, which enables it to support multiple secure websites using a single secure listener.
+Application Load Balancers also support a smart certificate selection algorithm with SNI.
+If the hostname indicated by a client matches multiple certificates, the load balancer determines the best certificate to use based on multiple factors including the capabilities of the client.
+* OpsWorksCM (3.3.4.0)
+	* Provide engine specific information for node associations.

 ### 3.3.169.0 (2017-10-09 01:26 UTC)
 * Core 3.3.18.0
 	* Added a new **HttpClientCacheSize** property to the service config object to control the number of HttpClient objects cached for the .NET Core version of the SDK.